 But let’s say you’re doing everything yourself.
 And you’re spending 30 hours a week on social media content.

 Apply that to the budget scenario, and you’re essentially wasting 20 hours a week.

 What else could you be doing with that time?

-The magic number you’re looking for is cost per result.
-Whether the result you’re looking for is a sign up, a purchase, a reply - whatever the case may be.
+The magic number you’re looking for is the cost per result.
+Whether the result you’re looking for is signup, a purchase, a reply—whatever the case may be.

 And here’s how to find that number.